-You have completed this quest.
-New adventures on the Orc's Head could occur in several areas:
+Further adventures on the Orc's Head can occur in several areas:

 Nimmur

 These adventures can be political in nature, attempting to resolve some of the furor in Nimmur as a result of the attack on Er and spying for the defenders of Um-Shedu.
 The various dominion heads may become aware of the PCs and try to enmesh them in plots and intrigues without their knowing who is behind them.